Junior Paulo (rugby league, born 1983): Playing career

-Controversy
+Crime

-In December 2017 Paulo was arrested and, together with fellow former Eels player Royce Hura, faced Waverley Local Court on five charges.
-These included the possession of two unauthorised semi-automatic pistols, $649,990 in cash alleged to have been the proceeds of crime and participating in a criminal group.
+In December 2017, Paulo and fellow former Eels player Royce Hura were arrested.
+In Waverley Local Court, they faced five charges, including possession of two unauthorised semiautomatic pistols, $649,990 in cash proceeds from crime and participation in a criminal group.

-On 10 August 2020, Paulo was sentenced to 17 years in jail after attempting to supply near one tonne of Cocaine into Sydney.
+On 10 August 2020, Paulo was sentenced to a minimum of eleven years in prison after attempting to supply Sydney with $180 million of cocaine.